-Attendance (either in-class or virtual) is mandatory for this class; hence, it represents a part of your overall grade.
+Attendance (in-class or virtual) is mandatory for this class; hence, it represents a part of your overall grade.
 Attendance will be checked randomly on select lectures using the AttendMe app. (detailed instructions will be made available).
-However, for the health and safety of the others, please consider following the class online whenever you are feeling sick or showing COVID-related symptoms.
+However, for the health and safety of the others, please consider following the class online whenever you are feeling sick, showing COVID-related symptoms, or having a positive COVID test result.